 What are some things that are going well for you?

 You can ask me questions as well.
 You might be curious about about my training or what sessions will be like.
 My hope is that you will feel welcomed, accepted, and safe with me.

 This is an homage to my late grandmother.
 She owned a small design studio many years ago called Orion Designs and I wished to carry on the name.
 She drew inspiration from many different cultures, religions, and schools of thought to create her art and I think good therapy is similar in that way.
 It is her original artwork that you see on this website.

 How can I get started?

-Please email me at email@example.com and share with me a bit about what you're struggling with.
-If you are ready to schedule a first session please send me via email your full name, DOB, and the best email address for you.
-I will also need a copy of your ID/license and a copy of the front and back of your insurance card.
+Please email me at firstname.lastname@example.org and share with me a bit about what you're struggling with.
+When you are ready to schedule a first session please send me via email a copy of your ID/license and a copy of the front and back of your insurance card.
 If you are not the policy holder, I will also need the full name and DOB of the insurance policy holder.
 I currently accept IU Health and Anthem BCBS.
 Please also complete the paperwork which can be found on this website under "Forms."
 I find that having this information before our first session really allows us to maximize our face-to-face time.
 Please be as thorough as possible.
 You will then receive a link from TherapyPortal.com where you can schedule and reschedule appointments.
 I currently work Monday evenings 4-9 PM and Tuesday-Friday 10AM-4PM.
 I am currently doing in-person and online sessions.
 If you wish to have an online session you can request this in the “Message to Practice” portion of the Session Request.
 I look forward to working with you.